info-201a-wi22/final-project-starter-minsuh1004/data/README.md

 |[TDoR-Data-All.csv](./TDoR-Data-All.csv) | Contains records of transgender deaths from 1970 to 2020, including location and cause of death
 |[hate_crime.csv](./hate_crime.csv) | Contains records of hate crimes as recorded by the FBI since 1991 till 2020
 |[Trans-Care-by-state](./Trans-Care-by-state.csv) | manually compiled records of when various states passed various trans healthcare related bills (see report for details)
-//Look for data set of informed concent for hrt over time

 ### Application Programming Interfaces (API) (TODO: Update/delete)

 * **New York Times Books API**.
 The _New York Times_ provides data for Best